Cercospora Leaf Spot of Swiss Chard, Beets, and Spinach

 Symptoms occur as numerous, initially small circular leaf spots (see photo).
 Spots have a pale brown to off-white center with a red margin.
 Lesions expand in size, coalesce, turn gray as the fungus sporulates, and can result in extensive loss of foliage.
-Leaves at the center of the plant are often less severely affected.
+Younger leaves at the center of the plant are often less severely affected.
 The pathogen produces sclerotia or stromata which can be seen with a hand lens as small, black dots in the center of lesions.
 Lesions may also occur on petioles, flower bracts, seed pods, and seeds.
 Leaf symptoms are similar to those caused by Beet Phoma (Phoma betae), except that the phoma will have more obvious tiny fruiting bodies in the lesions and can also affect the roots.

 Source and survival